-Earliest of Age or Series Date detail carbon fibre is not recommended in stanchions pulpits and lifelines.
+Earliest of Age or Series Date detail before January 1987 carbon fibre is not recommended in stanchions pulpits and lifelines.
 January 1987 and after stanchions, pulpits and lifelines shall not be made of carbon fibre.

 3.17 Toe Rail or Foot - Stop